- Travel and Places

 8. Train Hotels

 For all those train enthusiasts the perfect hotel for you may be one in an old railway station or in a train carriage.
-The opportunity exist in West Sussex where you have your choice either to stay in the station or a Pullman carriage.
+The opportunity exists in West Sussex where you have your choice either to stay in the station or a Pullman carriage.
 There is also another in Chattanooga Tennessee.

 You may want to dress for the occasion with steam-punk clothing.
-Look at this fantastic long Victorian style coat.
-This is perfect for showing up to a Steampunk themed hotel.

-9. A prison hotel
+9. A Prison Hotel

 What do you do with an old prison?
 Some clever entrepreneurs say convert them into a hotels.
 This is just what is being done.
 This trend is being seen in the US and in Britain with disused prisons being modernized and customized to find a new lease of life as a hotel.
 Many of the historic features still remain.
 Much more interesting than the sterile hotel chains on offer in many large cities.